vitorfhc/vitorfalcao.com/content/posts/3-months-as-a-full-time-bug-bounty-hunter.md

 Then, the bounties from the HackerOne program started coming in.
 It's hard to put into words what it felt like to receive my first bounties as a full-time hunter.
 The best part was that this single program paid out what amounted to three times my monthly goal.
 To top it off, while I was in Miami waiting for a connecting flight to DEF CON, I received another "Nice catch! 🎉" and a reward message as I stood in the customs line.
 I almost hugged the random guy behind me.
 It’s the typical bug bounty roller coaster of ups and downs that we love.

 At the end of the second month, I was on a fantastic motorhome trip around Banff, Canada, with my partner and a few friends.
 It's an amazing place, and it was great to be there while still seeing bounties hit the bank account.
-Then, I received an email inviting me to my first-ever Live Hacking Event: Google BugSwat Mexico.
+Then, I received an email inviting me to my first-ever Live Hacking Event: Google bugSWAT Mexico.

 ![Banff](/img/3-months-as-a-full-time-bug-bounty-hunter/banff.png)

-## Month Three: The Google BugSwat
+## Month Three: The Google bugSWAT

 Getting invited to an LHE was one of my main goals, and I thought it would take at least a year to achieve.
 However, rhynorater nominated me, and I was accepted.
 I am very grateful to both of them for believing in me.
 So, it was time to get ready and hack Google.